-Volleyball is one of the most popular sports in the U.S at the youth and high school levels.
-There are always new opportunities for highly competitive clubs, one-on-one training, offseason or introductory camps, and recreational leagues.
+Volleyball is one of the most popular sports in the US at the youth and high school levels.
+There are always new opportunities for highly competitive clubs, one-on-one training, offseason camps, and recreational leagues.

-Clubs can exist and as non-profits or for profit businesses, and as full-time employment or part-time ventures.
-New organizations are popping up each year, and while each club is unique, they generally face similar challenges when deciding how to start a volleyball club.
+Clubs can exist as non-profits or small businesses, and as full-time employment or part-time ventures.
+New organizations are popping up each year, and while each is unique, they generally face similar challenges when deciding how to start a volleyball club.

 The first thing you’ll need is a place to practice and train.
-If you’re going to need availability 3-4 nights per week for practice, expect to pay between $100-1,000 per week depending on the facility and the amount of total hours you need.
+If you’re going to need availability 3-4 nights per week dedicated to practice time, expect to pay between $100-1,000 per week depending on the facility and the amount of total hours you need.

 Start researching facilities in your area that might work well for rentals.
 Find and compare prices (remember you can use several different facilities if needed).
 Don’t sign any long-term contracts at first, because you never know how your needs might change over the next few years.